hundredman/weather-app-next/README.md

       * **Keyboard Navigation**: Use `ArrowUp` and `ArrowDown` keys to navigate suggestions and `Enter` to select.
   * **Real-time Weather Data**:
       * Current conditions (temperature, "feels like," humidity, wind speed, and air quality).
-      * Dynamic weather icons and descriptions.
+      * Dynamic weather icons and descriptions based on WMO codes.
+      * Live local clock for the selected city.
       * Hourly temperature forecast chart.
       * 7-day weekly forecast.
   * **Dynamic & Personalized UI**: